About . Safety + Security . Sexual Violence

-The Designated Reporting Officer who receives the report will make every effort to keep the report confidential to the extent possible and consistent with legal requirements and/or the requirement to investigate allegations and take action.
-The complainant (person who has made a report of sexual violence) may request that a report be kept confidential, and the College will consider such requests.
+The Title IX Coordinator who receives the report will make every effort to keep the report confidential to the extent possible and consistent with legal requirements and/or the requirement to investigate allegations in accordance with the Title IX Sexual Harassment Grievance Process.
+The reporter may request that a report be kept confidential, and the College will consider such requests.
 Students should be aware, however, that honoring such requests may limit the College's ability to fully investigate and respond to the report.
 The College will maintain reports in a secure manner.

 In some instances when there is a health or safety concern involving a student, the College may need to notify the parent or guardian.
 In making this decision, the desire of the complainant will be considered along with the need to protect his/her safety and that of the campus community.
-If the person who experienced sexual violence is under the age of 18, or under 21 and physically or mentally impaired, the Designated Reporting Officer may be required to report the assault to the appropriate social service agency or the police.
+If the person who experienced sexual violence is under the age of 18, or under 21 and physically or mentally impaired, the Title IX Coordinator may be required to report the assault to the appropriate social service agency or the police.

 Yes, a conversation without the requirement of follow-up action can be had with a “Confidential Reporting Officer.”
 Confidential Reporting Officers provide advice, support, and guidance about how to manage the situation without instituting an investigative action.
 These resources are not required to report allegations of sexual misconduct unless the reporter is in imminent danger.
 The report to this person remains confidential.
 Confidential Reporting Officers are licensed professionals and include: